 |Honest Cooking||Mexican Mansano Pepper Salsa|

-People have spotted Manzana Chile Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Manzana Chile Peppers using the Specialty Produce app for iPhone and Android.